Digestive System, The Digestive Process,Functions,ASSESSMENT, Most Common Problem

 Stool culture .

-Urea breath test : Helicobacter pylori infection
+Urea breath test : Helicobacter pylori

 Barium or contrast enema